harry-tsai/notebook/api/design/permission_management/README.md

 - For each role, fetch the permissions associated with it.
 - Return a `models.Permissions` object containing the permissions.
 - Called by User store's `decorate` method to add permissions to the user object.

+### Middleware

+Middleware to check if the user has permission to access the admin endpoint.